G1_DinoLab_Ebook

 How many apples were there before eating?
 Apples left

-18. Load the passengers onto the spaceships.
+18. Connect the passengers to the correct spaceship.

 19. Fill in the missing numbers.